rtoal/ple/julia/README.md

 ./test.sh
 ```

+Run `test.ps1` in PowerShell.

 # About Julia

 Julia is a high-level, dynamic programming language designed for scientific and numerical computing, where it competes with Fortran, MATLAB, and Python.
 As a gradually typed language, it features the ease-of-use of interpreted languages, while exhibiting performance close to that of traditionally compiled languages.
 It provides object-orientation via multimethods, and has a powerful macro system.
 The language was created by Jeff Bezanson, Stefan Karpinski, Viral B. Shah, and Alan Edelman, and first released in 2012.

 ## Julia Resources

-Continue your study of Julia via:
+Continue your study of Julia with:

 - [Language Home](https://julialang.org/)
 - [Official Documentation](https://docs.julialang.org/), with links to the language manual and standard library reference.
 Don't miss the [Performance Tips](https://docs.julialang.org/en/v1/manual/performance-tips/) section.